If you are looking for an easy to care for freshwater fish, the Scarlet Badis is the fish for you.

-A well balanced, diversified diet is the ideal way to keep them healthy and let it thrive in your aquarium.
+A well-balanced, diversified diet is the ideal way to keep them healthy and let them thrive in your aquarium.

 Knowing how to properly clean your tank is the secret to keeping a Scarlet Badis healthy.
 Poor water quality is the main causes for infectious diseases.

 Not much is known about diseases that they can develop in aquariums.

 However, some of the most common diseases of ornamental fish can be bacterial.
 And some diseases can be of fungal origin.
 These cause skin disease and are easy to identify with visible signs on their bodies.